 Harcourt Organic Farming Co-op (HOFC) is a collaboration of diverse organic farmers who lease land on a single farm in Harcourt and collectively market and sell their produce.
 They are passionate about learning their craft, feeding our community, and making direct and meaningful connections with their customers.
 Farming Together helped HOFC with their business model and business structure development including the development of lease agreements and the formation of their co-operative.

 The Catalyst for Change

-- Wanted to stay living on the farm with a succession plan of how to ‘gracefully exit’ when they could no longer physically work on the farm.
+- Katie and Hugh wanted to stay living on the farm with a succession plan of how to ‘gracefully exit’ when they could no longer physically work on the farm.

-- It was important that the land stay productive and increase in productivity.
+- It was important for Katie and Hugh that the land stay productive and increase in productivity.
 They utilised 12 acres for 5 000 fruit trees but there was a lot of potential for the remaining acreage.

 - Lease the land to young and or landless farmers.